What is the DIN Internship Program?

 The program is open to PhD candidates enrolled in the second or third year at any DIN member university and who meet the eligibility criteria:

-- Be enrolled in an ultimate or penultimate engineering or science PhD course at a DIN member university and have satisfactory progress to date.
+- Be enrolled in a PhD course at a DIN member university and have satisfactory progress to date.

 - Be an Australian citizen or permanent resident with a long-term commitment to stay in Australia.